marquesmatthews/osTicket-Prerequisities-and-Insyallation/README.md

 MySQL has been succesful installed.
 Step 9 -Register PHP from within IIS
 <img width="777" height="446" alt="IISS" src="https://github.com/user-attachments/assets/01bd3b28-b3e4-4819-8f19-b8ab9821a2e8" />
+Once the installation was complete, I checked the box to launch the MySQL Instance Configuration Wizard.
+The wizard was used to configure the MySQL server and create the settings needed for osTicket to connect to the database successfully.

 <img width="1086" height="579" alt="1222" src="https://github.com/user-attachments/assets/e080b473-bb0b-438e-9510-116c34f4577d" />